astropy/astropy-APEs/APE24.rst

 Fast forward to July 2023, there are 47 accepted Affiliated packages and 7 undergoing the review process.
-We have two editors (Derek Homeier and William Jamieson as of July 2023) and no formal/public pool of reviewers.
+We have two editors (Derek Homeier and William Jamieson as of July 2023) and recruit reviewers from the Astropy community.
+Editors identify community members with sufficient experience in the Astropy ecosystem and practices to review packages, usually asking reviewers with scientific domain experience related to a potentially affiliated package.
+This process mirrors what is commonly done for scientific journals, where editors invite scientific peers of a study to be reviewers.
 Given that reviewers are anonymous by default, we are unable to provide a fully transparent review process (even though results are publicly posted and discussed, they are posted second-hand by the editors).
-We are also unable to let people publicly sign up to be reviewers, as that would break anonymity.
 Furthermore, we have no resources nor infrastructure to re-review the 47 accepted packages to ensure that they still meet the Affiliated standards.
 Therefore, there is a need to restructure our Affiliated process to be sustainable.
 We are confident that a partnership with